-- (1) The Martin Correctional Institution, consistent with an interlocal agreement between Martin County, the City of Port St. Lucie and the Florida Department of Corrections for service to be provided by the City of Port St. Lucie. - (2) The 107-acre parcel of County owned land located on the north side of SW Citrus Boulevard, approximately 2,000 feet east of the Indiantown airport, parcel number 03-40-39-000-000-00011-0 and parcel number 34-39-39-000-000-00021-0. - (3) The Industrial land use category on the tract of real property described in the Warranty Deed recorded in OR Book 3124, Page 1023, Public Records of Martin County, Florida,
+(1) The Martin Correctional Institution, consistent with an interlocal agreement between Martin County, the City of Port St. Lucie and the Florida Department of Corrections for service to be provided by the City of Port St. Lucie.

+(2) The 107-acre parcel of County owned land located on the north side of SW Citrus Boulevard, approximately 2,000 feet east of the Indiantown airport, parcel number 03-40-39-000-00011-0 and parcel number 34-39-39-000-00021-0.
+(3) The tract of real property designated as Industrial on the Future Land Use Map and described in Ordinance No. XXX.

-Map was amended and the PUSD extended within the subject property.
-At that time the restrictions listed below were placed on the property to limit impacts on public facilities.
+The text of Policy 4.1B.2.(2) shown below was adopted in 2010 when the 7th Edition Future Land Use Map was amended and the PUSD extended within the subject property.
+The restrictions listed below were placed on the property to limit impacts on public facilities.
 The Official Record Book reference is proposed for change since the property has been sold to the new applicant.